Grind Consistency and Particle Size

 There are an insurmountable amount of factors that can affect the quality of your espresso.
 When it comes to the grinder, let's look at some of the most important parameters we strive to control:

 - The dose – the amount, as measured by weight, of ground coffee in the portafilter.
 While a traditional Italian single dose is 7 grams and a double is 14, a typical dose in a modern North American coffee shop will range from 18 to 20 grams or more.
 This difference in technique has as much to do with cultural preference as it does with differences in roasting style.
-At Clive, we typically dose 20 grams of coffee.
+At Clive, we typically dose 20 grams of coffee and we highly recommend at least starting with this recipe.

 - The tamp pressure applied via the tamper by the barista to the ground coffee in the portafilter; 30 lbs. of force is often used as a rule of thumb when first starting out or when dialing in a new coffee.
 That said, consistency of technique and pressure is more important than the exact amount of force.